jaakkoiot/TACTCON-9000/README.md

-# TACTCON 9000 - Contact information & address manager
+# Contact information & address manager, "TACTCON-9000"

-TACTCON9000 helps users manage their contacts on the personal computer with a user-friendly interface.
+TACTCON9000 is a C++ application that helps users manage their contacts on the personal computer with a user-friendly interface.
 Contacts hold information about the name, email address, city of residence, phone number and kin status in relation to the user.
 This information is stored in a save file located at the directory of the